Get started on your pattern book housing project

 The NSW Housing Pattern Book can provide certainty and high-quality design at a low up-front cost.
 The designs suit a range of investors, such as established developers, community housing providers and volume building companies.

-The ready to use designs also create opportunities for those new to the property market such as existing landowners, multi-generational families or friends and business partners co-investing.
-The compact and affordable designs can help these users to get involved in the property market and start their project.
+The designs would also enable opportunities for alternative investors or those new to the property market such as existing homeowners, multi-generational families, or friends and business partners co-investing.

 Seek expert advice